0xCAFEDECAF/VanBus/README.md

 1. Use a [MCP2551] transceiver, connected with its CANH and CANL pins to the vehicle's VAN bus.
-   As the MCP2551 has 5V logic, a 5V ↔️ 3.3V [level converter] is needed to connect the CRX / RXD / R pin of the transceiver to a GPIO pin of your ESP8266 board.
+   As the MCP2551 has 5V logic, a 5V ↔️ 3.3V [level converter] is needed to connect the CRX / RXD / R pin of the transceiver, via the level converter, to a GPIO pin of your ESP8266 board.
+For transmitting packets, also connect the CTX / TXD / D pins of the transceiver, via the level converter, to a GPIO pin of your ESP8266 board.
    ![schema](extras/schematics/Schematic%20using%20MCP2551_bb.png)

 2. Use a [SN65HVD230] transceiver, connected with its CANH and CANL pins to the vehicle's VAN bus.
    The SN65HVD230 transceiver already has 3.3V logic, so it is possible to directly connect the CRX / RXD / R pin of the transceiver to a GPIO pin of your ESP8266 board.
+For transmitting packets, also connect the CTX / TXD / D pins of the transceiver to a GPIO pin of your ESP8266 board.
    ![schema](extras/schematics/Schematic%20using%20SN65HVD230_bb.png)

 3. The simplest schematic is not to use a transceiver at all, but connect the VAN DATA line to GrouND using two 4.7 kOhm resistors.
 Connect the GPIO pin of your ESP8266 board to the 1:2 [voltage divider] that is thus formed by the two resistors.
+This is only for receiving packets, not for transmitting.
 Results may vary.
    ![schema](extras/schematics/Schematic%20using%20voltage%20divider_bb.png)

    👉 Note: I used this schematic during many long debugging hours, but I cannot guarantee that it won't ultimately